 [Jhn 4:22-24 ESV] 22 You worship what you do not know; we worship what we know, for salvation is from the Jews.
 23 But the hour is coming, and is now here, when the true worshipers will worship the Father in spirit and truth, for the Father is seeking such people to worship him.
 24 God is spirit, and those who worship him must worship in spirit and truth.”

-Aha, so Jesus makes a distinction between the Samaritan and the Jew.
-Without a relationship to teaching authority, the Temple, and the Priesthood, the Samaritans worshiped a God they did not know.
-Protestants today worship a God they do not know.
-Every new altar the Samaritans of the separated 10 tribes was a place for selfish sacrifices that did not respect the authorities God had established.
+Aha, so Jesus makes a distinction between the Samaritan and the Jew (“Judah”).
+Without a relationship to teaching authority, the Temple, the ordained sacrifice of the Passover, and the Priesthood, the Samaritans worshiped a God they no longer knew.
+Protestants today worship a God they no longer know.
+Every newly created regional altar of the Samaritans among the separated 10 tribes was a place for selfish sacrifices that did not respect the authorities God had established.
+It was the creation of personal and regional religion and a break with the unified covenant entity of Israel.

-However, certainly “Protestants worship a God they do not know” needs clarification, since that is a very broad statement with a range of possible meanings.
-First, Jesus is obviously not saying that the Samaritans had no idea who Yahweh was.
+Regarding “Protestants worship a God they do not know,” Jesus is obviously not saying that the Samaritans had no idea who Yahweh was, factually.
 He is saying they do not understand what they are worshiping.
 They see him differently than he is.
 The footholds of teaching authority and access to legitimate sacrifice and priests must be in place to understand God.
 Jews went through periods where they had no access to sacrifice, and God provided for them in the meanwhile, but the separated nation of Israel is described by the Prophet Hosea:

 [Hos 8:1-14 ESV] 1 Set the trumpet to your lips!
 One like a vulture is over the house of the LORD, because they have transgressed my covenant and rebelled against my law.
 2 To me they cry, “My God, we–Israel–know you.”
 3 Israel has spurned the good; the enemy shall pursue him.
 4 They made kings, but not through me.
 They set up princes, but I knew it not.
 With their silver and gold they made idols for their own destruction.
 5 I have spurned your calf, O Samaria.
 My anger burns against them.
 How long will they be incapable of innocence?
 6 For it is from Israel; a craftsman made it; it is not God.
 The calf of Samaria shall be broken to pieces.
 7 For they sow the wind, and they shall reap the whirlwind.
 The standing grain has no heads; it shall yield no flour; if it were to yield, strangers would devour it.
 8 Israel is swallowed up; already they are among the nations as a useless vessel.
 9 For they have gone up to Assyria, a wild donkey wandering alone; Ephraim has hired lovers.
 10 Though they hire allies among the nations, I will soon gather them up.
 And the king and princes shall soon writhe because of the tribute.
 11 Because Ephraim has multiplied altars for sinning, they have become to him altars for sinning.
 12 Were I to write for him my laws by the ten thousands, they would be regarded as a strange thing.
 13 As for my sacrificial offerings, they sacrifice meat and eat it, but the LORD does not accept them.
 Now he will remember their iniquity and punish their sins; they shall return to Egypt.
 14 For Israel has forgotten his Maker and built palaces, and Judah has multiplied fortified cities; so I will send a fire upon his cities, and it shall devour her strongholds.